microsoft/EdgeML/tools/SeeDot/extendingCompiler.md

 }
 ```
 In most cases, this implementation itself can act as a reference for adding other operators.
 The code from `MYITE counter = 0;` to `MYITE totalEle = HF * WF * CINF` is the
-standard convolution operation, and the while loop in the code is tree sum addition (From SeeDot, Gopinath et al., PLDI 2019)
+standard convolution operation, and the while loop in the code is tree-sum addition (From SeeDot, Gopinath et al., PLDI 2019).

 3. Navigate to `SeeDot\seedot\Predictor\library_fixed.h` and append the following:
 ``` cpp
 template<class TypeA, class TypeB, class TypeTemp, class TypeC>